MicrosoftDocs/learn/learn-pr/quantum/run-quantum-algorithms-quantum-hardware-azure-quantum/includes/2-quantum-hardware-overview.md

 ### Trapped ion quantum computers

-Trapped ion quantum computers use *ions* (electrically charged atoms) suspended in a electromagnetic field in the vacuum as the basic element to represent qubits.
+Trapped ion quantum computers use *ions* (electrically charged atoms) suspended in an electromagnetic field in vacuum as the basic element to represent qubits.

 ![alt_text=todo](../media/2-trapped-ion-quantum-computer.png)

 In particular, these computers use chains of trapped ions and each ion represents a qubit.
-They use the transversal motion of the chain to induce operations in the qubit states.
+They use the vibrational motion of the chain to induce operations in the qubit states.
 The qubit states are stored in the internal states of each ion.
-In particular, the qubit states are generally stored in two hyperfine levels of the ion.
+In particular, the qubit states are often stored in two hyperfine levels of the ion.

 > [!NOTE]